Statistical matching and subclassification with a continuous dose: characterization, algorithm, and application to a health outcomes study: Discussion

-Supplementary Material A.1-A.4 contains proofs of Lemma $1$, Corollary $1$, and Proposition 1-2.
-Supplementary Material A.5 proves that the output from the modified Algorithm 1 $F^\ast_{\text{star}, \lambda}$ induces a subclassification that is optimal with respect to $\nu^\lambda_{\text{star}}(\boldsymbol\Pi; \mathbf{i}^\ast, \mathcal{W}^{\text{suit}})$.
-Supplementary Material B.1 summarizes the data generating process underlying the illustrative examples in Section $5$.
-Supplementary Material B.2 provides additional simulation results.
-Supplementary Material C provides further details on statistical matching in the application with different choices of the tuning parameter $\tau_0$.
+\begin{supplement} \stitle{Proofs, additional simulation studies, and more details on the application} \sdescription{Supplementary Material A contains a detailed literature review on bipartite and non-bipartite matching.
+Supplementary Material B.1-B.5 contain proofs of Lemma \ref{lemma: bound in nu star and nu}, Lemma \ref{lemma: nu star is cost of an edge cover}, Corollary \ref{cor: bound nu between nu_start and 2 nu_star}, Proposition \ref{prop: sandwich identity} and \ref{prop: min cost edge cover yields an optimal partition}.
+Supplementary Material B.6 proves that the output from the modified Algorithm 1 $F^\ast_{\text{star}, \lambda}$ induces a subclassification that is optimal with respect to $\nu^\lambda_{\text{star}}(\boldsymbol\Pi; \mathbf{i}^\ast, \mathcal{W}^{\text{suit}})$.
+Supplementary Material C.1 and C.2 illustrate a dose caliper and choice of $\lambda$ using simulation studies.
+Supplementary Materials C.3 and C.4 provide additional simulation results.
+Supplementary Material D illustrates how to find a minimum-cost edge cover.
+Supplementary Material E provides further details on statistical matching in the application with different choices of the tuning parameter $\tau_0$.} \end{supplement} \begin{supplement} \stitle{nbpfull\_0.1.0.zip} \sdescription{\textsf{R} code implementing the proposed non-bipartite full match algorithm.} \end{supplement}